sujaysavanth/DataMining/README.md

 A fork/derivative of the popular Kaggle notebook.
 I annotated the new/modified cells with clear headings like "+ Added: CabinDeck feature” and "+ Added: Scaling”.

 Key changes (what I did and where)
-1) Keep signal from Cabin via CabinDeck
+1.Keep signal from Cabin via CabinDeck
 Where: Early in the feature-engineering section, right before dropping columns.
 What & Why:
 Extract the first character of Cabin (deck A–G, T; unknown → U).